Global Determination of $|V_{us}|$: Conclusions

 In this paper, we have presented a pilot study showing that data on $K\to \ell\nu$, $K \to \pi \ell\nu$ and $\tau \to K \pi \nu$ decays can be simultaneously described within a single framework, using a new simple form factor parameterisation recently developed for the pion vector form factor.
 For this, we make use of theoretical constraints from unitarity in the form of dispersive bounds and chiral perturbation theory calculations for the Callan-Treiman relations, and lattice QCD calculations for the pion and kaon decay constants.
 This parametrisation transparently takes into account the resonances present in the \Ptau decay spectrum, obeys the required \cref{prop:hmes:properties:no-bound-states,prop:hmes:properties:finite-threshold,prop:hmes:properties:angular-momentum-threshold,prop:hmes:properties:real-below-threshold,prop:hmes:properties:above-threshold-resonances,prop:hmes:properties:large-momentum-limit}, and does not require input on the hadronic phase shift as needed in parameterisations based on the \Omnes representation.

 As discussed in \cref{sec:results:HME}, we find that we are consistently able to fit the \Kresonance{892} resonance pole parameters within our setup and with the current experimental data sets on \Ptau decays.
 We find that our results for the pole parameters are in good agreement with the PDG world average.
 On the other hand, higher resonances in the $f_+$ spectrum, along with all resonances in the $f_0$ spectrum, are resistant to being fitted.
-We attribute this issue to different effects.
+We attribute these issues to different effects.
 For the \Kresonance{1680}, we suspect insufficient statistical power due to limited precision of the data set close to the endpoint of the phase space.
 For the \Kresonance{1410} and \Kzeroresonance{1430}, the lack of data on the angular distribution in the $K\pi$ helicity angle prohibits us from separating both resonances.
 We arrive at a nominal fit model that contains the \Kresonance{892}, \Kresonance{1410}, \Kzeroresonance{700}, and \Kzeroresonance{1430}, with the model uncertainty estimated by comparison with a fit model that additionally includes the \Kresonance{1680}, a fit model that increases the $z$ truncation order by one, and a fit model that does both.

-We further produce posterior predictions for the form factors and their derivatives at $q^2 = 0$.
+In our initial fits, when studying only the hadronic parameters, we further produce posterior predictions for the form factors and their derivatives at $q^2 = 0$.
 Since we do not make use of any lattice data on the $K\pi$ form factors, we are able to use these predictions to test the consistency of our setup.
 We do so by comparing them to lattice QCD results of the form factor and experimental results for the derivatives of the form factors.
 In both cases, we find excellent agreement.
 We additionally provide a new estimate for the absolute value of the $f_0$ form factor at $q^2 = m_D^2$ (\cref{eq:results:Ddecay_f0}), which is an important input to non-leptonic $D$ decay calculations, at approximately twice the precision obtained previously in the literature.

-With our form factor fits in hand, we then include $\tau \to K \nu$ and $K \to \mu \nu$ experimental data and perform the first global \absV{us} fit, finding a result (\cref{eq:results:Vus}) that is in good agreement with previous individual \absV{us} determinations while still in tension with ``first-row unitarity'' at the level of about \qty{2}{\sigma}.
+With our form factor fits in hand, we then include $\tau \to K \nu$ and $K \to \mu \nu$ experimental data together with the lattice QCD world average of $f_+(0)$ to perform the first global \absV{us} fit, finding a result (\cref{eq:results:Vus}) that is in good agreement with previous individual \absV{us} determinations while still in tension with ``first-row unitarity'' at the level of around \qty{2}{\sigma}.